• Skip to primary navigation

 • cayenne pepper

-For this recipe, I recommend dark chocolate within the range of 70-90% cocoa content.
+For this recipe, I recommend using a dark chocolate between 60-75% cocoa since there is no added sugar (just the sugar from the chocolate you use).
 You can use any brand of chocolate you'd like, depending on your dietary needs and preferences.
-For a great Paleo chocolate, I recommend THIS BRAND.

 Because these are Mexican Chocolate Truffles, vanilla, cinnamon and cayenne are a must!
 As, they give these truffles flavor and spice.